djvill/APLS/doc/how-to-use/view-transcript.md

 > {% include screengrab.html src="transcript/segment-tooltip.png" %}

+### Underlining annotations that have vertical peers

+As mentioned [above](#horizontal-and-vertical-peers), some layers allow <span class="keyterm">vertical peers</span>, meaning that multiple annotations can occupy an identical timespan.
+These layers are denoted by the {% include labbcat-icon.html src="vertical-peers.svg" %} [icon](#icons) in the layer picker.
+When an annotation has vertical peers, you can hover over that annotation to make its vertical peers pop up above the annotation:

+{% include screengrab.html src="transcript/layer-picker-vertical-peers-tooltip.png" %}

+While some layers **allow** vertical peers, not all annotations on these layers actually **have** vertical peers.
+This is where the {% include labbcat-icon.html src="vertical-peers-underline.svg" %}{:.bordered-icon.deselected} button (the vertical-peers underline toggle) comes in handy.
+When you click this button, annotations on this layer with vertical peers are underlined in the transcript body;
+annotations without vertical peers are not.
+As a result, it's easy to see at a glance which annotations have vertical peers:

+{% include screengrab.html src="transcript/layer-picker-vertical-peers-underline.png" %}

+To remove underlines, simply click the vertical-peers underline toggle again.

+As with the [IPA/DISC toggle](#displaying-phonological-layers-in-disc), you can choose different settings for different layers:

+{% include screengrab.html src="transcript/layer-picker-vertical-peers-underline-one.png" %}

 ## Creating permalinks

 You can create permalinks for individual lines (<span class="layer">utterance</span>s) or words in the transcript in the [word menu](#word-menu) by clicking on _Utterance_ or _Word_: